-(Attorney Registration Form) Before volunteering you must observe for a period of time in order to familiarize yourself with our process and policies.
+(Attorney Registration Form) Before volunteering, you must observe for a period of time in order to familiarize yourself with our process and policies.
 We carry the malpractice insurance to cover you while at the clinic or at court mandated conferences.

 The clinics are uniquely designed to bring as many mortgage foreclosure resources as possible together in one room.
-The clinics are held at the Bar’s headquarters in Mineola.
-Residents pre-register to ensure the proper clinic staffing, language needs and to schedule appointments.
-Volunteer attorneys trained through the Project receive directions, recommended questions and other information such as a sample Answer to use as a consultation guide (Attorney Volunteer Guidelines).
+The clinics are held at the Bar’s headquarters in Mineola from 3:00 PM to 5:30 PM.
+Residents pre-register to ensure the proper clinic staffing, language needs, and to schedule appointments.
+Volunteer attorneys trained through the Project receive directions, recommended questions and other information such as a sample answer to use as a consultation guide (Attorney Volunteer Guidelines).

-The conferences are held Monday through Wednesday at 9:00 am, 11:00 am and 2:00 pm.
+The conferences are held Monday through Wednesday at 9:00 AM, 11:00 AM and 2:00 PM.
 Pro bono attorneys are there for the session only and do not follow the case.
 They interview the homeowner and represent them for purposes of the conference only.
-Pro bono Attorneys will also provide help with drafting an Answer in response to a Summons and Complaint and if homeowners do not have time to attend our clinic.
+Pro bono attorneys will also provide help with drafting an answer in response to a summons and complaint and if homeowners do not have time to attend our clinic.
 Clients complete an initial intake form, also available in Spanish.

-If you have any questions, please feel free to contact either Gale D. Berg, Director of Pro Bono Attorney Activities (email@example.com) or Nicole Lubell (NLubell@nassaubar.org) Settlement Conference Coordinator (516) 747-4070
+If you have any questions, please feel free to contact Madeline Mullane (firstname.lastname@example.org) or call (516) 747-4070 ext.
+1228.

 This site is provided for general informational purposes only.
 It should not be construed as legal advice and is not intended to be a substitute for legal counsel.
 Persons requiring legal advice should retain a properly licensed lawyer.
 No attorney-client relationship will be formed based on use of this site and any comments or posts to this site will not be privileged or confidential.